The best shows on Netflix (March 2026)

 Genre: DramaStars: Imelda Staunton, Jonathan Pryce, Lesley Manville, Dominic West, Olivia Williams, Elizabeth DebickiSeasons: 6

-Ted Danson has been headlining sitcoms since Cheers debuted in 1982, so he has TV comedy down to a science.
-A Man on the Inside reunites Danson with The Good Place co-creator Michael Schur for a comedic mystery in a retirement community.
+A Man on the Inside reunites sitcom star Ted Danson with The Good Place co-creator Michael Schur for a comedic mystery in a retirement community.
 Danson plays Charles, a retired widower who needs something more out of his golden years.
 So, when private investigator Julie (Lilah Richcreek Estrada) needs a mole to infiltrate the Pacific View Retirement Home, Charles was all for it.

 The biggest problem with sending Charles undercover is that he has no experience as a detective, and he’s prone to mistakes.
-The community’s residents accept Charles at face value, with most of them embracing him as one of their own.
-That also complicates Charles’ agenda because he has to lie about his true purpose, and he may not be able to stay among the residents once the case is finished.
+However, the community’s residents accept Charles and embrace him as one of their own.
+This complicates things for Charles, and he may not be able to stay among the residents once the case is finished.

 Genre: ComedyStars: Ted Danson, Mary Elizabeth Ellis, Lilah Richcreek Estrada, Stephanie BeatrizSeasons: 2

 Cobra Kai season 6 has come and gone, marking the end of Netflix’s sequel series to the Karate Kid films.
-This is the end of the road for some characters, although we do see Daniel LaRusso (Ralph Macchio) again in Karate Kid: Legends.
-Daniel’s rivalry with Johnny Lawrence (William Zabka) dates back to the original Karate Kid film, and reignited when they were middle-aged adults in Cobra Kai.
+Daniel LaRusso’s (Ralph Macchio) rivalry with Johnny Lawrence (William Zabka) dates back to 1984’s The Karate Kid and reignited when they are middle-aged adults in Cobra Kai.

-Over the last six seasons, Johnny and Daniel have found some common ground, especially when going up against John Kreese (Martin Kove) and a resurgent Cobra Kai.
+Throughout the show’s six seasons, Johnny and Daniel have found some common ground, especially when going up against John Kreese (Martin Kove) and a resurgent Cobra Kai.
 How will their story come to a close?
 You’ll just have to watch this series to find out.

 Genre: Comedy, DramaStars: Ralph Macchio, William Zabka, Courtney Henggeler, Xolo Maridueña, Tanner BuchananSeasons: 6

 Two decades ago, Kristen Bell and Adam Brody each had their own YA teen dramas, Veronica Mars and The O.C., respectively.
 Now, they’re sharing the stage as would-be lovers in Nobody Wants This.
-Bell plays Joanne, a woman with a podcast where she gets to vent about her terrible dating life.
+Bell plays Joanne, a woman who hosts a podcast where she vents about her terrible dating life.
 Brody portrays Noah, a rabbi who has just left a long-term relationship that could have led to marriage.

 Despite her openly agnostic views about religion, Joanne finds herself romantically drawn to Noah, and the feeling is mutual.
 While a happy relationship could impact Joanne’s podcast, their romance has potentially larger consequences for Noah.
 His family doesn’t seem to be very happy that he’s not dating a Jewish woman, and his choice may harm his career as a rabbi.